gabriele-h/almapipo/README.md

 In a **database** both the **input** used as well as the **status of the manipulation** are saved on a per-line or per-record basis.
-All records will be fetched prior to the manipulation and a **copy of each record before and after the manipulation** will be kept as a backup.
+All records will be fetched prior to the manipulation and a **copy of each record before the manipulation** (plus where applicable after the manipulation) will be kept as a backup.

 Another module of the package will handle the actual **manipulation of records in Alma via API**.
-If the manipulation is successful, the status for that record will be changed from "new" to "done" in the database.
+If the manipulation is successful, the status for that record will be changed from "new" to "done" in the database table `job_status_per_id`.
 If anything goes wrong, the status will be set to "error".

-**Note:** Currently all API-calls will be made with a header value of
+**Note:** Currently all API-calls will be made with xml as the format.
+See how the format is set in the headers within `rest_call_api.py`:
 ```
 "accept": "application/xml"
+"Content-Type": "application/xml"
 ```

 # Requirements